Carvedilol: 7 things you should know

 - May cause fluid retention, which may be relieved by diuretics prescribed by a doctor.

 - Generally not recommended for people with asthma or other types of bronchospastic disease; deaths related to breathing difficulties have been reported following single doses of carvedilol tablets.
-Also not suitable for people with certain heart conditions, or severe liver disease.
+Also not suitable for people with certain heart conditions, thyroid disease, or severe liver disease.

 - Abrupt discontinuation may precipitate an exacerbation of angina or more severe heart conditions (eg, heart attack) in people with coronary artery disease.
-Discontinue only under a doctors advice over a minimum of one to two weeks.
+Discontinue only under a doctor's advice over a minimum of one to two weeks.

 - Can mask symptoms of hypoglycemia in people with diabetes.
 Can also cause hyperglycemia in heart failure patients with diabetes.
-Blood glucose levels should be monitored when carvedilol is initiated, adjusted or discontinued.
+Blood glucose levels should be monitored when carvedilol is initiated, adjusted, or discontinued.